akeneo/pim-api-docs/content/guides/ecommerce-connection/step0-who-is-your-connector-for.md

 * A **connector UI or a configuration file to set up the connector** (PIM connection, mapping settings, flexible filtering capabilities, …)

-* An access to **Connector logs:** to have all detailed technical information to investigate errors.
+* An access to the **connector logs:** to have all detailed technical information to investigate errors.

 * A **documentation or a process** to know how to customize your connector compared to Julia's project (if needed).